rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 modified: 2022-06-03 8:50:00 -0400
 permalink: "/for_attitudes_gene_editing/"
 header_image: /assets/2022/for_attitudes_gene_editing/martin-woortman-IyMaEo0f728-unsplash.jpg
-description: "This post consists of a fractional overview of progress in gene-editing, a scan of and small discussion on people's past and current takes on human gene-editing, and somes forecasts on questions relating to people's attitudes towards gene-editing."
+description: "This post consists of a fractional overview of gene-editing, a scan of and small discussion on people's past and current takes on human gene-editing, and forecasting questions and considerations relating to people's attitudes towards gene-editing."
 tags: [prediction, forecasting, genetic-engineering, biology, ethics]
 specifics: [human gene-editing]
 type: "Essay"